winkles99/currency-tracker/README.md

 # Currency Tracker
-For the evil GM in you😈
+For the evil GM in you
 Logs RPG-style messages the console and  chat log to help GMs and players alike keep track of currency.

-## ✨ Features
+## Features
 - Detects currency changes on any player-owned actor

 - Sends brief notifications: